efatto/efatto/hw_ditron/readme.rst

     hw_ditron/tools/install.sh
 launched as root (this module is installed automatically with this script).
 This script create a PosBox installation of Odoo.

 After creation, to work it need to:
-    - add Guest Additions to VirtualBox;
+    - add Guest Additions to VirtualBox and run installation of shared folder;
-    - share the folder /home/pi/share with the parent os (usually Windows)
+    - add pi to vbosf group with:
+        usermod -a -G vboxsf pi
+    - link the folder /home/pi/share to shared folder with: su - pi ln -s /media/sf_Shared share
     - configure WinEcrCom with the same shared folder

 Preferably configure Debian machine in VirtualBox with static IP, taking an IP